 Is the COVID vaccine required at Franklin?

-Students are required to demonstrate proof of vaccination in order to participate in Academic Travel during Fall 2021.
+Students are currently required to demonstrate proof of vaccination in order to participate in Academic Travel.
 Complete the Vaccination Form and upload scans/PDFs as proof of your vaccination status (information sent via email).
 We are taking this measure to help ensure your safety and the safety of others.
 An alternative Swiss academic travel course may be available for students who have not been vaccinated, but that is not guaranteed at this time.

 What are the types of COVID vaccines authorized in Switzerland?